-Correct comma usage can cause headaches for many writers—even more so when the word “because” becomes involved.
+Correct comma usage can cause headaches for many writers—even more so when the word “because” is involved.
 You may have heard the advice that a comma should never come before “because.”

 Whether you should use a comma depends on context.
-Remember, the purpose of grammar, in business writing, persuasive writing, and so on, is to provide clarity of meaning, so you need to think about how a comma would affect your sentence’s structure and meaning.
-In this article, we’ll have a look at some situations where you should or should not insert that comma.
+Remember, the purpose of grammar is to provide clarity of meaning, so you need to think about how a comma would affect your sentence’s structure and meaning.
+In this article, we’ll have a look at when you should or shouldn't insert a comma before the word "because".

 The word “because” most often appears in the middle of a sentence and is used to introduce a type of dependent clause known as a “clause of purpose.”

 In other words, what comes before it is an independent clause—one that could work as a stand-alone sentence—and what comes after it adds explanation.

 Sarah bought a new car because her old one kept breaking down.